Brprb08/orbital-control-simulator/README.md

 - Runge-Kutta 4th Order (RK4) integration ensures numerical stability over time.
 - Earth remains stationary, but objects like the moon and satellites interact dynamically.

+### C++ DLL Integration for Physics
+- Core physics calculations are offloaded to a C++ DLL using native plugins.
+- Significantly boosts performance by leveraging compiled code for heavy calculations.
+- Reduces CPU overhead, improving simulation stability and frame rates.

 ### Real-Time GPU-Accelerated Trajectory Rendering
 - Trajectory visualization is handled on the GPU, reducing CPU overhead.
 - Predicted orbits update dynamically based on real-time inputs.